weic6/Retrieval-System-for-Manga/README.md

 **Content understanding & summarization:** uses multimodal Gemini-2.0-flash to create rich textual summaries.

+For each manga, the following contents are extracted

 **Vague‑memory search:** Accepts natural‑language queries and surfaces the most semantically relevant manga.

 **LLM re‑ranking & explanations:** Uses a large language model to justify why each returned title matches the memory fragment.